Uniqueness of higher integrable solution to the Landau equation with Coulomb interactions: Introduction

 Since the main question of global well-posedness for general initial data for (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}) is still open, in the most recent years there have been several conditional proofs of existence of bounded solutions and their regularity.
 In this directions we mention \cite{L17, GG, GG18, GIMV17}.

 In the current manuscript we are concerned with uniqueness of weak solutions in the class of higher integrable solutions, namely we assume that weak solutions belong to $L^\infty(0,T,L^p(\R^3))$ for some $p>\frac{3}{2}$ and have high enough bounded moments.
-Conditional uniqueness of bounded weak solutions for Landau-Coulomb has been previously studied in \cite{F10}; via a probabilistic approach using a stochastic representation of (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}) the author shows that bounded weak solutions are unique.
+Conditional uniqueness of bounded weak solutions for Landau-Coulomb has been previously studied in \cite{F10}; via a probabilistic approach using a stochastic representation of (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}) the author shows uniqueness in the class of solutions $L^1(0,T,L^\infty(\mathbb{R}^3))$.
 A similar approach was recently used in \cite{SW19} for the relativistic Landau-Coulomb equation.

 Here is our main result:

 \begin{theo} The homogeneous Landau-Coulomb equation with initial data such that